The Hawthorns: Train / Tram

 The stadium is served by The Hawthorns station, which is both a railway station and West Midlands Metro tram stop.
 The station is approximately 500 yd from the ground.
 Due to the large number of fans travelling in both directions to and from The Hawthorns on matchdays, trains run more frequently at those times, and have been known to depart every ten minutes.
 That has helped to reduce the time taken for travelling fans to leave West Bromwich and return home.

 Bus

 National Express West Midlands bus service 74, which runs between Birmingham and Dudley, passes the stadium along the A41 Birmingham Road.
 NXWM bus service 89, running between West Bromwich and Birmingham, passes near to the stadium.
+Although this is actually over 20mins walk from 89 to stadium, previously 450 served outside both Hawthorns station and went right by the ground.